bevy-logging/bevy_logging/src/chapter_5.md

 2024-10-19T22:42:48.169411Z DEBUG test_spiral: Don't hide me
 2024-10-19T22:42:48.169448Z  INFO some_function{i=3}: test_spiral::spammy: Fizz
 ```
-Notice that some_function is now printing along with its argument some more context
+Notice that `some_function` is now printing along with its argument some more context.

-we can skip the arguments using skip_all which can be useful if some arguments don't have debug
+We can skip the arguments using skip_all which can be useful if some arguments don't have debug.

 `#[instrument(skip_all)]`

-I tend to use skip_all for all my systems as queries can be quite spammy
+I tend to use skip_all for all my systems as queries can be quite spammy.
-If I am a system to query all transforms
+If create a system to query all transforms

 `.add_systems(Update, some_queries.run_if(run_once()))`